lucacorbucci/lucacorbucci.github.io/content/posts/_index.md

 ---

 {{< lead >}}
-I've heard you like reading 👓
+A page with a list of my writings, blogposts and similar.
 {{< /lead >}}

-In this section, I've tried to collect most of my written contributions across the web; for now no posts are hosted in this website but expect them to start appearing... soon :tm:
+Some of the posts I wrote in the past are on [Medium](https://lucacorbucci.medium.com/)